-Facebook has been around for many years—17 years, to be precise—and it doesn’t appear to be going anywhere soon.
+Facebook has been around for many years—over 18 years—and it doesn’t appear to be going anywhere soon.
 While the platform started off as a “ratings” app for Harvard students, chances are it’s the first social media platform many parents (and their parents) joined.

-Today, the billion-dollar worth company owns other social media platforms such as WhatsApp and Instagram.
+Today, the multi-billion-dollar company owns other social media platforms such as WhatsApp and Instagram.
 While Facebook on its own may not be one of the growing popular platforms (compared to Instagram and TikTok), it still holds high value in the digital marketing industry.

 While Facebook might not be seen as “cool” with tweens and teens, the social media platform still reaches 109 million teens.
 So, if your kid or teen already has a Facebook account, or is asking to create one, here’s everything you need to know about how Facebook operates, the type of content it produces and how to teach your kids the importance of online privacy and safety.